Search features

 enderson Email Email More info More Info

-...This class prepares the student for the Dental Assisting National Board (DANB) Radiation Health & Safety (RHS) exam - one of two exams required for the Certificate in Radiologic Proficiency from the State of Oregon, which is required to legally expose radiographs.
-To become fully certified, student...
+...This class prepares the student for the Dental Assisting National Board (DANB) Radiation Health & Safety (RHS) exam - required for the Certificate in Radiologic Proficiency from the State of Oregon, which is required to legally expose radiographs.
+To become fully certified, students must also pass t...

 a section of the Dental Radiology course in Dental - DEN